wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-meetings-virtual-events-experiences/includes/04-create-manage-meeting-policies.md

 Policy settings are implemented in the following methods:

-1. **Per organizer.** Per-organizer policy settings apply to the meeting organizer and all participants.
+1. **Per organizer** - Per-organizer policy settings apply to the meeting organizer and all participants.
 Meeting participants inherit the policy settings of the meeting organizer.

-2. **Per user.** Per-user policies apply the restriction to the organizer and meeting participants.
+2. **Per user** - Per-user policies apply the restriction to the organizer and meeting participants.

 	For example, **Allow PowerPoint sharing** is a per-user policy.
 At Contoso, Linda has the policy setting enabled, while Debbie has the policy setting disabled.